-Tomás Malone (aka Seán Forde) looked down at the gaping hole in the roof of the Kilmallock, County Limerick RIC barracks and hurled another Mills Bomb into it, waiting for the explosion and hoping that this time he would see the roof explode in flames.
-They had thrown several gasoline filled bottles into the gaping hole already from their perch in a hole they had made in the roof of Willie Carroll’s house next door to the barracks.
-Certainly a Mills Bomb would easily ignite the gasoline soaked roof.
-Once again there was an explosion but no flames following it as had already happened several times.
+Tomás Malone, aka Seán Forde, looked down at the gaping hole in the roof of the Royal Irish Constabulary barracks and hurled in another Mills bomb, hoping that this time he would see the roof explode in flames.
+They had thrown several gasoline-filled bottles into the gaping hole already from their perch in a hole they had made in the roof of Willie Carroll’s house next door to the barracks, a bulwark in Kilmallock, County Limerick.
+Certainly a Mills bomb would easily ignite the gasoline-soaked roof.
+Once again, though, there was an explosion, but no flames following.

 The Volunteers across the street from the barracks kept up their fire at windows at the front of the building, but the steel shutters made them virtually impervious to attack by rifle or Mills bomb.
 All they could really do was ensure that the RIC constables could not escape.

 Now Malone (Forde) recalled that he had seen a horse-drawn tanker of paraffin oil (kerosene) in town before the attack.
 The tanker was brought up in hopes that if they soaked the roof with more flammable liquid they might yet ignite it and capture this barracks in the same way they had captured the Ballylanders RIC barracks a month earlier.
 Collecting all the bottles they could get from O'Sullivan's Brewery and all the buckets they could find, they returned to their post on Carroll’s roof and began pitching bottles of paraffin on to the barracks room.